CodeLinaro-mirror/yocto-mirrors_gitlab_kleidi_kleidicv/conformity/opencv/README.md

 # Conformity checks for OpenCV

-This CMake project makes it possible to automatically compare IntrinsicCV results with vanilla OpenCV for a given operation.
+This CMake project makes it possible to automatically compare KleidiCV results with vanilla OpenCV for a given operation.

-To achieve this the project needs to be built twice (vanilla version and IntrinsicCV one) as the availabilty of IntrinsicCV for a given operation is a compile time decision.
+To achieve this the project needs to be built twice (vanilla version and KleidiCV one) as the availabilty of KleidiCV for a given operation is a compile time decision.
 Then, the built executables (`manager` and `subordinate`, provided by different builds) perform the same operations, and the results are compared.
 The communication between the executables is implemented with POSIX